GLUTATHIONE AND THE LIVER

 glance may seem to have nothing at all to do with the liver.

 - Over the last century the workload of our livers has increased significantly.
 A

 vast amount of chemicals are now in everyday use and all of these must be processed and neutralized

 by the liver.
 These chemicals come in the form of pharmaceutical drugs, household cleaning products,

-household cleaning products, cosmetic and personal care products and household furnishings and building materials, to name
+cosmetic and personal care products as well as household furnishings and building materials, to name

 but a few.